This pack includes information on Authorised Officers (AO) and useful tools to help your company progress to the new AO model.

 As a company, you will not be directly involved in the AO process, however you can support your AO through the learning and assessment phases of the AO process by:

 - providing your AO with access to a computer with an internet connection so that they can complete their eLearning modules

 - allowing your AO to have time to complete the eLearning modules during working hours

-- filling out the ‘Do my staff need on-the-job training?’ checklist contained in this pack and allow your AO candidate to have time from work to attend on–the–job training
+- allow your AO candidate to have time from work to attend facilitated training.

-- filling out the ‘Are my staff ready for Assessment?’ checklist contained in this pack to make sure your AO candidate is ready for assessment and does not feel pressured to be assessed when they are not yet confident
+- make sure your AO candidate is ready for assessment and does not feel pressured to be assessed when they are not yet confident